ivaleraM/GLFM/README.md

 GLFM Toolbox
 ------------

 You can use GLFM from within Matlab or Python.
-Below we show an example of how to call GLFM for matrix completion and data exploration of a given dataset.
+Below we show an example of how to run the GLFM inference.
 For mode details on the functions and data structures, please refer to the [GLFM documentation](https://ivaleram.github.io/GLFM/).

 Calling from Matlab
 -------------------